The purpose of the budget is very simple. It is your roadmap from chaos to clarity. It tells you how your money is coming in and where it’s going out.

 When Should You Start A Budget?

-The best time to start a budget was yesterday.
+The best time to start a budget was when you got your first job or when you got married.
 The 2nd best time to start is today.
 Get your spouse on board, get out your bank statements and print off these budgeting sheets.

 *This post may contain affiliate links.
 If you make a purchase, I get a small commission.
 Please see my disclosure policy for details

-My Money Story and Why I needed a Budget
+My Money Story and Why You Need a Budget

 Before we knew it the market crashed and our newly updated home was not worth anything.
 In addition to that, the business we owned really slowed down so bills were high and our income was low.
 Does this sound familiar to you?